dolph/irc-standup-bot/README.rst

 ::

     $ python bot.py --help
-    usage: bot.py [-h] [--port PORT] [--standup-duration STANDUP_DURATION] server channel nickname nickname-to-ping [nickname-to-ping ...]
+    usage: bot.py [-h] [--port PORT] [--password PASSWORD] [--ssl] [--standup-duration STANDUP_DURATION] [--topic TOPIC]
+                server channel nickname nickname-to-ping [nickname-to-ping ...]

     positional arguments:
     server                The IRC server to connect to. channel               The IRC channel to hold the standup in. nickname              The IRC nickname to use.
     nickname-to-ping      List of users to ping at the beginning of the standup.

     optional arguments:
     -h, --help            show this help message and exit --port PORT           The IRC server's port.
+    --password PASSWORD   The IRC server's password.
+    --ssl                 The IRC server requires SSL.
     --standup-duration STANDUP_DURATION
                             Standup duration in seconds (the default is 15 minutes).
+    --topic TOPIC         What to invite everyone to

 So, you can use cron to schedule a standup every weekday at 17:00 UTC (server time) with `dolphm`, `dstanek`, and `lbragstad` on Freenode in the